cran-task-views/Spatial/Spatial.md

 -   The `r pkg("spatstat", priority = "core")` contains classes suited to the analysis of point patterns, and may be coerced to and from `"sf"`, `"stars"` and other spatial classes.
--   `r pkg("inlmisc")` has followed on from Grid2Polygons
-    and converts a spatial object from class SpatialGridDataFrame to SpatialPolygonsDataFrame among many other possibilities for legacy `r pkg("sp")` classes.

 ### Raster data